GPU Acceleration of SQL Analytics on Compressed Data: Experimental Setup and Results

 \section{Experimental Setup and Results}

-We compare our tensor-based GPU query execution on compressed data against tensor-based GPU query execution on Plain data (with dictionary encoding, like TQP)~\footnote{Execution plans on Plain data are an optimized version of the tensor programs generated by TQP.
-Plain performance are therefore equal or better than TQP.}, and CPU-only query execution with SQL Server and Analysis Services~\cite{as}.
-We run GPU experiments on an Azure NC24ads A100 v4 VM~\cite{Azure-NCA100} having an NVIDIA A100 GPU with 80 GiB HBM, 24 vCPUs, and 220 GiB main memory.
-For CPU-only analytics systems, we use an Azure D64s v5 VM~\cite{Azure-Dv5} with 64 vCPUs and 256 GiB main memory.
+We compare our tensor-based GPU query execution on compressed data against tensor-based GPU query execution on Plain data (with dictionary encoding, like TQP)\footnote{Execution plans on Plain data are an optimized version of the tensor programs generated by TQP.
+Plain performance are therefore equal or better than TQP.
+For more details on the query optimization rules applied, see Appendix~\ref{appendix:query-optimization}.}, and CPU-only query execution with SQL Server and Analysis Services~\cite{as}.
+We run GPU experiments on an Azure NC24ads A100 v4 VM~\cite{Azure-NCA100} (pay-as-you-go @\$3.673/hour) having an NVIDIA A100 GPU with 80 GiB HBM, 24 vCPUs, and 220 GiB main memory.
+For CPU-only analytics systems, we use an Azure D64s v5 VM~\cite{Azure-Dv5} (pay-as-you-go @\$3.072/hour) with 64 vCPUs and 256 GiB main memory.
 We report warm query times, averaged over multiple runs, after the data is loaded into memory (GPU HBM for GPU and main memory for CPU experiments) and caches have been warmed up.
+Our assumption is that data already \textbf{resides} in GPU memory during query execution.
+This is a key benefit of compression: data becomes smaller and can fit in GPU memory, avoiding expensive PCIe transfers.
 We monitor GPU memory usage with the nvidia-smi profiling tool.

 We select input table column encodings using simple heuristics. \begin{myitemize} \item Columns under 1M rows use Plain encoding. \item Else, if the RLE compression ratio $> 20$, then use RLE. \item Else, if many single-element runs exist but longer runs still yield an RLE compression ratio $> 20$, then use RLE+Index. \item Else, if removing top/bottom $5\%$ of values allows a narrower type for the remaining data, then use Plain+Index. \item Else, use Plain encoding (possibly centered). \end{myitemize}